unedited sneak peek of the most epic sunset after the wedding

 To find the latest on power outages, road conditions, and storm cleanup in North Carolina.

 Costa Rica you sure were beautiful!
+The Pura Vida way of life is beyond amazing!
 We can’t wait to return!
 Any tips or suggestions for a return trip?
 Leave them in the comments.
 If you missed the first part of our trip, find it here.